vicdem989/Module8-DungeonGame/README.md

     At the bottom:
         "Press enter to continue" => redirects to menu

-- Currently there are enemies.
+## DONE- Currently there are enemies.
 They dont have an effect give them the abbility to do soemthing.
     Enemy does damage, you lose that damage to HP
     If they do less damage than you do, you win

-- Create a new type of pickup.
+## DONE Create a new type of pickup.

 ### Challenge Requirements (Higher Grades):

 - Make a new NPC that moves.

-- Make friendly NPC.
+## DONE Make friendly NPC.

 Evryone: In your README file write about what you learnt from this module.